Skip to content

 Per-user data isolation

-Each user’s data lives in its own Cloudflare Durable Object — a sealed container with its own SQLite database.
+Each user’s data lives in its own isolated container with its own dedicated database.
 There is no shared database.
 No cross-user queries are possible at the infrastructure level.

 This is not access control layered on top of a shared database.
 The isolation is structural.
 Each user’s data physically exists in a separate container that only that user’s authenticated requests can reach.